 Never did I find a toilet without toilet paper or a soap dispenser without soap.
 Whoever maintains the facilities is doing a great job.

-Within the marina there’s the ‘Marina Café’, which I frequented every day for wifi.
-The drinks are cold, the salads are excellent and the special Marina Café crepe is fantastic – it’s a savoury crepe with cheese, bacon, chicken and cream in it!
+Within the marina, there’s the ‘Marina Café’, which I frequented every day for wifi.
+The drinks are cold, the salads are excellent and the special Marina Café crepe is fantastic – it’s a savory crepe with cheese, bacon, chicken, and cream in it!

 I went to the marina supermarket and purchased everything I could.
 Anything that I couldn’t get I walked to AB Supermarket, a few blocks back from the main road.

-Also – inside the marina offices you’ll find a room filled with books, a computer and areas to sit.
-It’s nice an air conditioned so a perfect spot to read emails or just take a break from the heat.
+Also – inside the marina offices you’ll find a room filled with books, a computer, and areas to sit.
+It’s nice and air-conditioned so a perfect spot to read emails or just take a break from the heat.
 You can leave finished books on the bookshelves and take whatever books you want – it’s a book exchange.